MicroAIInc/MicroAI-Application-Performance-Monitoring/README.md

 > Side Note - Ensure Docker is installed and running on your system before executing the commands.
 For complete docker installation guide, please visit https://docs.docker.com/engine/install/
 >
-> MicroAI Launchpad Account is required to view dashboards.
-Please access this [guide](docs/Launchpad_Setup.md) page to setup account.
+> MicroAI License is required to run this agent.
+Get a trial license [here](docs/Registration-Instructions.md) or Please access this [guide](docs/Launchpad_Setup.md) page to setup account.

 ### Step 1: Set Up the Agent
 ##### For Debian/Ubuntu-based images